Connect with the Right Support

-- Your learning journey will be supported by a community of learners of all ages and backgrounds, sharing ideas and experiences
+- Your learning journey at PELC will be supported by a community of learners of all ages and backgrounds, sharing ideas and experiences

 - We can help you register with Loyola School of Adult and Continuing Education or Quinte Adult Education to obtain high school credits

 - We are now working with Community Learning Alternatives to deliver “Next Steps,” an employment readiness course for those returning to work

 - We’re part of your team!
 Contact us today to see how we can work together

 PELC offers programming year-round.
 We are always looking at ways we can meet the community’s needs for training and learning.
 In addition to opportunities offered “by popular demand,” we offer several courses consistently throughout the year.

 An introductory-level course you can use for practical day-to-day living

 - increase your money and market math skills